David-Beale/News-scraper-backendV2/README.md

 * Mongo DB

 ## Observations
 * All external scripts are disabled when viewing external sites.
 Therefore, websites which rely heavily on scripts will not display properly.
-However, any visible content which can still be seen can still be scraped even if the formatting is broken.
+However, any visible content can still be scraped even if the formatting is broken.
-* The scraping algorithm is currently unable to handle minor changes to the external sites layout.
+* The scraping algorithm is currently unable to handle minor changes to the external site's layout.
 Any change to the external site will likely render the unique path invalid.

 ## Future Features
 * An algorithm that can handle minor changes to external DOMs